 Induction motors are robust and reliable and are used in all industries across the globe.
 Various methods are followed to start induction motors, out of which star-delta starters are the most commonly used ones to reduce the starting current.
+Star-delta starters are cheaper than soft-starters and are widely seen in small scale industries.
+Here you can learn the fundamentals and operation of star-delta starters.

 When an induction motor is started directly online, it tends to draw a starting current ranging between 6 to 10 times its normal full load current.
 It can result in voltage sags.
 A star-delta starter can help to reduce this starting current by 33%.